- TRY IT FREE TRY IT FREE

 - Download or record videos from 10,000+ video sharing sites

-- Versatile toolbox combines fix video metadata, GIF maker, cast video to TV, VR converter and screen recorder
+- Versatile toolbox combines fix video metadata, GIF maker, VR converter and screen recorder

 - Industry-leading APEXTRANS technology converts videos with zero quality loss or video compression

-Quick Tutorial on How to Use Wondershare Video Converter Utimate
+Quick Tutorial on How to Use Wondershare Video Converter Ultimate

-Step 3 Click the icon in the Target section to get a drop-down list, where offers a huge variety of supported output formats neatly categorized into Recently, Video, Audio and Device. you can select either based on the brand or model of your portable devices or specific file type.
+Step 2 Click the Output Format to get a drop-down list, where offers a huge variety of supported output formats neatly categorized into Recently, Video, Audio and Device.
+You can select either based on the brand or model of your portable devices or specific file type.

-Step 4 Now just click Convert in the lower-right to start video conversion.
+Step 3 Now, just click Start All in the bottom-right to start the video conversion.